 Interfraternity Council – Scholarship

-Description: The Interfraternity Council now offers 9 scholarships each worth $1,000 to members of IFC fraternities in good standing.
+Description: The Interfraternity Council now offers $12,000 in scholarships to members of IFC fraternities in good standing.
 The Interfraternity Council Scholarship Program is designed to recognize fraternity members who have made outstanding contributions to the greek community and to USC as a whole.
 The IFC Scholarship program is a new initiative resulting from a reallocation of funds for the purpose of acknowledging achievement and giving back to fraternity members.
-Although this is the program’s first year, the selection process proved extremely competitive and the nine winners are exceptional individuals who actively embody the ideals of their fraternity, the Interfraternity Council, and the University.
+Applications are due March 28, 2014.
+Click here for more information and to apply.

 Click here to view profiles on our first scholarship recipients!